‘Fall in percentage of school education funds for SC, STs’

 Pre-Matric Scholarship to the SC Students studying in classes IX & X

-Pre-Matric Scholarships to the Children of those Engaged in occupations involving cleaning and prone to health hazards
+Pre-Matric Scholarships to the Children of those engaged in occupations involving cleaning and prone to health hazards

 Post-Matric Scholarship for SC students

-Upggadation of Merit Of SC Students
+Upgradation of Merit Of SC Students

 Central Sector Scholarship of Top Class Education for SC Students

-National Overseas scholarship
+National Overseas Scholarship

 National Fellowship for Scheduled Caste Students